-BALLISTICS - the study of projectile motion and effects.
+BALLISTICS - the study of projectile motion and effects; may be divided into three parts: see interior ballistics, exterior ballistics, and terminal ballistics.

 BARREL - that part of a firearm through which a projectile or shot charge travels under the impetus of powder gasses, compressed air, or other like means; a barrel may be rifled or smooth.